Kevin Willard

-Kevin Schreiber Willard (born April 6, 1975) is an American college basketball coach who is currently the head men's basketball coach at Villanova University.
+Kevin Schreiber Willard (born April 6, 1975) is an American college basketball coach who is currently the head men's basketball coach for the Villanova Wildcats.
 He played basketball at Western Kentucky during the 1992–93 season before transferring to Pittsburgh to finish his playing career.

 Willard's father, Ralph Willard, was the associate head coach at Louisville and a former head men's basketball coach at Western Kentucky, Pittsburgh, and Holy Cross.

+Coaching career

 Kevin Willard started his coaching career in the NBA ranks, working on the bench with coach Rick Pitino of the Boston Celtics.
 After Pitino resigned from the Celtics in 2001, Willard followed him to Louisville, and spent the next six years there as his assistant.

+Iona

 He is the former head coach of Iona College, where he took over the reins after Jeff Ruland was fired after going 2–28 in 2007.
 Willard came to Iona after spending 10 years as an assistant under Rick Pitino.
 In his third season with Iona, Willard led the Gaels to the 14th 20-win season in program history.
 It was a nine-win improvement from his first two seasons in New Rochelle.
 After inheriting a program that was 10th to last in the Ratings Percentage Index (RPI), (Note: The RPI was one of the primary metrics used in the NCAA basketball tournament selection process until being replaced by the NCAA Evaluation Tool in 2018.) the Gaels improved to a Top 80 RPI in 2009–10, the highest turnaround over that time span in NCAA Division I. After completing the turnaround, on March 28, 2010, Willard accepted the head coaching position at Seton Hall University, a school that competes in the Big East Conference.

+Seton Hall

 (Note: At the time Willard took the Seton Hall position, the school was a member of the original Big East Conference.
 When the Big East split in 2013, three schools left to join the Atlantic Coast Conference; Seton Hall and six other schools left to form a new conference that purchased the "Big East" name; and the remaining schools continued in operation under the original Big East charter with the new name of American Athletic Conference.
 The current Big East recognizes the history of the pre-2013 Big East as its own.)
 He led the Pirates to the 2016 Big East championship.
 On March 14, 2019, he became the first Pirates head coach to lead the team to four straight 20 win seasons.
 After Seton Hall beat Rutgers University on December 12, 2021, Willard passed P.J.
 Carlesimo for second place in program history with 213 wins.
 Only Honey Russell (295) has more wins than Willard.
 On March 21, 2022, Willard accepted the job to be the next head basketball coach at the University of Maryland.
-Willard led the Terps to an NCAA Tournament bid in his first season as head coach.
-The team ended up beating West Virginia 67–65 in the Round of 64 before losing to Alabama 73–51 in the Round of 32.